 WoRMS maintenance and development relies on financial contributions, the time contributed by its editorial board, and support of its host institution VLIZ.
 Find out more at "how to fund WoRMS?".

 Unless otherwise stated, these web pages and associated information are free to use on condition that they are cited (CC-BY).
 A recommended citation style is provided on each page.
 We do not permit the re-distribution of the entire database unless by prior written agreement.
-Copies of the database may be requested using this form.

 You can also cite the individual global or regional species lists as appropriate.
 Their citations are shown on their web pages.